Antony Ranieri

-Antony Ranieri (21 June 1997) is a professional footballer who plays a striker for Championnat National 2 side Monaco B. Born in Italy, he is a former France youth international.
+Antony Ranieri (born 21 June 1997) is a professional footballer who plays a striker for Championnat National 3 club Villefranche SJB.
+Born in Italy, he is a former France youth international.

 Club career

 Ranieri is a youth exponent from Nice.
 He made his Ligue 1 debut on 10 January 2016 against Lille, replacing Hatem Ben Arfa after 88 minutes in a 1–1 away draw.

 International career

 On 5 March 2013, Ranieri made his first appearance for the France under-16 team, starting in a 4–2 friendly loss against Romania in Mogoșoaia.